Run an AI Agent

 Press Enter to send the prompt.
 The agent reads your codebase, plans its approach, and begins making changes.
 You can watch it work in real time — it shows the files it's editing and the commands it's running.

-AI agent terminals use a special full-screen text interface (called a TUI) that takes over normal keyboard input.
-This means standard cursor movement, copy-paste, and multi-line editing can behave unexpectedly inside the terminal itself.
+AI agent terminals use a full-screen text interface (a TUI) that takes over normal keyboard input, so cursor movement, paste, and multi-line editing behave unpredictably inside the terminal itself.

 Prompt History